VT-Evia/content-discipline/stage2/contentstrategyactivities.md

 Say something about how to use Casey’s book…

+see in Casey - Get Stakeholders on Board
+& Dig in and Get the Dirt (Understand Your Business Environment & Learn About Your Audience and Users) [good stuff on interviewing stakeholders]

 #### Conducting a Content Audit

 descriptive stuff...

+see in Casey - Identify Problems and Opportunities
+& Content Strategy Tool 1.1: Audit Planning Tips and Templates & Content Strategy Tool 1.2: A Super Simple User Test

+see in Casey - Dig in and Get the Dirt (Get Familiar with Your Content)

 #### Conducting a Gap Analysis

 descriptive stuff...

+see in Casey - Dig in and Get the Dirt (Evaluate Your Processes)

 #### Developing a Content Strategy Plan

 descriptive stuff...

+see in Casey - Articulate Your Strategy see in Casey - Convince Leaders and Get the Resources

+include in this plan specifications for content structure and requirements (i.e., a content model?)

+see in Casey - Design Your Content (Specify Content Structure and Requirements) [note: focus = web content]